chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 Resurrecting more than one major character in Natlan would feel too cheesy, and players might complain about how it cheapens out the concept of death, so they might have changed the plot of act 5 at the last minute to make it so that only Signora gets brought back, instead of resurrecting Xilonen and/or Mavuika alongside her.
 Given how there's a decent number of people who have speculated about Signora's resurrection in Natlan, they might be trying to capitalize on that and scrapped whatever resurrection plot they might have originally planned prior to that.

+## Miscellaneous things
+These are things I found that may or may not point to her revival, so take it with a huge grain of salt.

+In past regions, we've always had at least two characters with the same element as that region.
+Mondstadt has Jean, Venti, and Sucrose; Liyue has Zhongli and Ningguang; Inazuma has Raiden and Miko; Sumeru has plenty; and Fontaine has Neuvillette, Furina, and Sigewinne.
+However, in Natlan, we currently only have one pyro character, which is Mavuika.

+In the GITCG, there are two Tavern Challenges related to her, which are the Bouquet of the Crimson Witch of Embers and Feathers of the Crimson Witch of Embers.
+One thing I've noticed is that the Flower-Feather Clan is a Pyro tribe judging by how the Qucusaurus uses Pyro, and the tribe icon itself is red, and yet neither of the playable characters from that tribe, Chasca and Ifa, are Pyro, unlike other tribes where there's at least one playable character with the same element as the tribe's saurian.

+The tribe itself is named the "Flower-Feather Clan".
+Guess what else is associated with "flower and feather"?
+That's right.
+It's the two GITCG titles, Bouquet and Feather.
+Some people have speculated that one of the ways they might associate Signora with Natlan is that she could originally be a Natlanese who moved to Mondstadt similar to Vennessa but ultimately lost her memories of being a Natlanese due to Natlan's ley lines being formerly unstable prior to Capitano's intervention.

+I wonder if they would use this as an evidence that they've been teasing her resurrection all along, albeit in a very subtle manner.
+Remember, the last thing they wanted is for the revival to get spoiled because they gave out hints that were way too obvious.

+A counterargument would be the fact that the People of the Springs tribe is also missing a character, namely a second character aside from Mualani.
+Other tribes have consistently had two characters, including the Scions of the Canopy, in which Mavuika hailed from there.
+It's possible this might be reserved for future content, which could explain why there were rumors about a Hydro support in 5.8, but the way they are missing is indeed suspicious.

+## Answers to your questions about the new leaks
+There has been several new leaks that, if true, would disprove my theories of her being in Natlan.
+However, I don't buy them in the slightest for several reasons.

+### Version 5.8 will allegedly feature an electro support from Nod-Krai, NOT Signora.
+Do you think this kills this theory for good or do you have other explanations?
+While there is always a possibility that Signora may not become playable in 5.8, do keep in mind that it *is* still possible that Signora may have a resurrection arc in some form in Mare Jivari.
+Like I've said, there's a chance that she may not be immediately playable to avoid the drip marketing from spoiling the plot, as it will inevitably have to be released a version prior to the launch, or they may have to do some exceptional measures such as launching her banner on the 2nd half and releasing her drip marketing on the 1st half while not revealing the character on the 5.8 livestream, only teasing her vaguely unlike other characters that have been released so far.
+This would be a huge deviation from their usual marketing strategy, which is why there's always the possibility that they're saving up her banner for Nod-Krai while resurrecting her early in Mare Jivari as a teaser for what's to come.

+In fact, there is already a precedent to this, such as how Durin was revealed in 5.6 but is yet to be playable, how Capitano "died" in 5.3 but we all know he's very likely to be playable given how he has a playable avatar model, or how Baizhu was present in the AQ as early as 1.0 but wasn't playable until 3.6.
+Hoyo might be planting the seeds for future playability instead of letting her playable immediately after her resurrection arc.

+### There's a leak by Shiroha showing Nod-Krai's potential roster, and it does not include Signora anywhere on the list.
+Why do you still believe that she's coming back soon?
+This is by far the most damning evidence that Signora may not return in the near future, considering how Shiroha is known to have a good track record in HSR leaks, and the only three Harbingers that have been leaked to be playable are Columbina, Dottore, and an unknown Geo Harbinger.
+However, they have proven themselves to be unreliable as evidenced by the fact that they immediately backpedaled after the 5.7 livestream just days after they made the initial post and made a "correction" that the upcoming playable witch (Hexenzirkel) character would be Nicole rather than Barbeloth, *despite Hoyo clearly showing Alice in the teaser instead*, which would strongly imply Alice will be the playable Hexenzirkel member.

+This is exactly why you should never trust rumor mills like this, even if they have a reputable track record in other games.
+For all we know, they might just be doing an asspull to gain some attention among the Genshin community while making contrarian takes, then backpedaling at every turn and disclaiming that "everything is subject to change" to save face if their rumors didn't turn out to be true.
+Remember, most "leakers" are in fact just rumor mills who make speculations while pretending they have insider info, and they don't know any better than the community in general.

+And besides, isn't it a little suspicious that they're only revealing the more notable characters people have been expecting to become playable the most, but *not* any unfamiliar names that possibly belong to the new factions such as the Lightkeepers, the Frostmoon Scions, the Voynich Guild, or the Wild Hunt?
+To me, it sounds like a classic example of rumor mills giving us speculations that most people want to hear, regardless if it's true or not.
+When Natlan's character roster was leaked, it was initially flaired as a suspicious leak but ended up becoming 100% true all along, and they all have unfamiliar names, aside from Iansan which had been revealed in the Travail teaser.
+Also, remember all the leaks about Columbina being playable in 5.x or how Madame Ping will be the 5-star character in Lantern Rite?
+Yeah, that never happened alright.

+All I can say is, just ignore the noise.
+There's a good chance that they're just pulling things out of their asses, and Signora mains are on the right track all along.

+### Have you ever considered that the Pyro gnosis might be stolen in 6.x instead?
+I'm well aware of this, but what made me unconvinced of this is the fact that Hoyo has officially confirmed that Nod-Krai will involve the Fatui stealing the moon powers instead, so it's very likely that by the time we get there, the gnosis will have already been stolen.
+Everything just screams "something will happen in Mare Jivari, and it's gonna be HUGE."
+It simply doesn't make sense to steal the moon powers, a power that predates the 7 elements, before they do the Pyro gnosis.
+Not to mention that many Genshin players don't have that great of an attention span unless if they actively keep track of the game's lore, so having the gnosis be stolen in 6.x might be confusing for some players who don't follow along with the story.

 ## Bonus: Numerology
 Just for fun, let's delve into the numerology conspiracy theory, because people love finding patterns with the Harbingers through this.
 * Childe was released in **1.1**, on **11/11**/2020.